forestryio/create-static-site/packages/static-scripts/templates/hugo/README.md

 ## CSS/SASS
 The configuration for PostCSS is found in `.postcssrc.js`

-## Javascript
-The configuration for Webpack is found in `.webpackrc.js`

 ## Browser support
 Both PostCSS and Webpack use `.browserslistrc` to decide on browser support when compiling.